AdobeDocs/journey-optimizer-learn.en/help/tutorial-create-on-brand-content /configure-brands.md

 ---
-title: Configure brands in Adobe Journey Optimizer
+title: Configure a brand for AI-powered content in Adobe Journey Optimizer
-description: This video walks through how to upload brand guideline documents, structure key brand elements, and define writing style and visual content.
+description: You learn how to create and configure a brand that AI capabilities use to generate and validate content in Adobe Journey Optimizer.
 feature: Content Assistant
 topic: Content Management
 role: User
 level: Intermediate
 doc-type: Feature Video
 duration: 227
-last-substantial-update: 2026-07-14
+last-substantial-update: 2026-07-15
 jira: KT-21952
 ---

-# Configure brands in Adobe Journey Optimizer
+# Configure a brand for AI-powered content in Adobe Journey Optimizer

-This video walks through how to upload brand guideline documents, structure key brand elements, and define writing style, visual content, and identity details.
-You also see how to refine and customize these guidelines to power AI-generated content and automated quality checks, ensuring consistent, on-brand communication across every channel.
+You learn how to create and configure a brand that AI capabilities use to generate and validate content in Adobe Journey Optimizer.
+You upload brand guideline documents and map key elements such as tone of voice, slogans, legal constraints, imagery rules, and CTA formatting.
+You edit channel- and element-level guidance to improve generation accuracy and automated quality checks.

 >[!VIDEO](https://video.tv.adobe.com/v/3494292/?learn=on)